ksbg/sparklanes/docs/lanes.rst

       ...

 The exact path to be used then depends on which folder will be packaged and submitted to spark.
-To reference `SomeExtractorClass`, the correct class path would be `tasks.extract.extractors.SomeExtractorClass` if the entire `tasks` folder would be packaged and submitted to Spark, whereas just packaging the `extract` folder would result in the correct class path `extract.extractors.SomeExtractorClass` (see :doc:`submitting`).
+To reference :code:`SomeExtractorClass`, the correct class path would be :code:`tasks.extract.extractors.SomeExtractorClass` if the entire :code:`tasks` folder would be packaged and submitted to Spark, whereas just packaging the :code:`extract` folder would result in the correct class path :code:`extract.extractors.SomeExtractorClass` (see :doc:`submitting`).

 Using the API